MaximilianSoerenPollak/blog-posts/bubbletea-multimodel/bubbletea-multimodel.md

 ---

 #### TLDR
-If you just want the answer quickly without much explenation, this is for you.
+If you just want the answer quickly without much explanation, this is for you.
-You need a couple of pre-requesits.
+You need a couple of prerequisites.
 This solution assumes you have active models (that do stuff) as well as one facilitating model, which only has the function to get messages and updates to the right place.
 In this example:
 ```